near/docs/docs/3.tutorials/fts/3-circulating-supply.md

 #### Scenario A - simple mint

-In this scenario, the contract wants to mint 50 FTs to Benji and he doesn't include a message.
+In this scenario, the Benji mints 50 FTs to himself and doesn't include a message.
 The log should look as follows.

 ```json
 EVENT_JSON:{